-The Wellness Coaching and Disease Prevention master’s of science degree is a twoyear, 30-36 credit program offered predominately online.
+The Wellness Coaching and Disease Prevention (WCDP) Masters of Science degree is a two-year, 30-36 credit program offered predominately online.
 Students can apply for Fall semester admittance during the spring/summer semester.
-As a cohort program, approximately 20 students will be admitted to the program fall semester of each year.
+As a cohort program, approximately 20 students will be admitted to the program fall of each year.

-A health-related baccalaureate degree (BS or BA) and a grade of C or higher in the following courses:
+Pre-requisites for the program include a health-related baccalaureate degree (BS or BA) from an accredited university and a grade of C or higher in the following courses: